 You can make calls and listen to music with the Jaybird RUN earbuds and you can use the Jaybird app to customize the sound right on the earbuds so that you get the perfect EQ for your preferences.
 Since this lives on the earbuds and not on your phone, it works across all apps that you use to listen to music.
 If you want to keep track of the environment around you, run with just the right Jaybird RUN earbud in and you’ll be able to hear what is happening around you.

 Apple rarely announces a new mobile product simply to add a number to the end of the product name.
 In fact there is a good chance that the AirPods 2 name will just be AirPods when Apple announces them.

-We typically see Apple Add new features to products especially after lengthy periods between updates.
-The original AirPods will likely be two years old by the time Apple announces AirPods 2, which means there is plenty of time for innovation.
+We typically see Apple add new features to products especially after lengthy periods between updates.
+The original AirPods will be at least two years old by the time Apple announces AirPods 2, which means there is plenty of time for innovation.